-The slope of the tagger loss vs. event rate gives the value of group deadtime in seconds, as shown in Figs. 6 and 7, for group 3 on the left HRS and group 4 on the right HRS, respectively.
+The slope of the tagger loss vs. event rate gives the value of group deadtime in seconds, as shown in Figs. 6 and 7, for group 4 on the left HRS and group 4 on the right HRS, respectively.
 These data are compared with results from the simulation.
 One can see that the deadtime for the wide path is approximately 100 ns as expected.
 The deadtime for the narrow path, on the other hand, is dominated by the input PMT signal width (typically 60-80 ns) instead of the 30-ns discriminator width.
-The simulated deadtime for the narrow path is smaller than data.
-This could be because we do not have enough FADC data to determine the time constant of all 8 lead glass block signals of this group, nor do we have FADC data on the timing alignment between these blocks.
-There is also an inconsistency between tagger data and simulation in the decomposition of count loss vs. pileup effects.
-This could be due to drifting in timing alignment and DAQ output width, and measurements of these parameters were done only at the end of the experiment.
+The simulated deadtime agree very well than data for both HRSs and for both wide and narrow paths.

-4.0.2 Total Deadtime Evaluation
+4.2 Total Deadtime Evaluation

-Although the deadtime loss of each group was measured using tagger signals, the dominating term in the total deadtime is from the veto electronics because the total trigger rate from scintillators and gas cherenkov is much higher than individual group rate.
+Although the deadtime loss of each group was measured using tagger signals, the dominating term in the total deadtime is from the veto electronics because the total trigger rate from scintillators and gas cherenkov is much higher than individual group rates.
 The difference in total loss between narrow and wide path is thus smaller than that in their group deadtimes.
-Simulation for the veto deadtime was compared from signals triggered by tagger itself from signals triggered by PMT signals (pile-ups)
+Simulation for the veto deadtime was compared with FADC data and the agreement was found to be at 20% level or better.
+After subtracting group and veto deadtimes from the total simulated deadtime, the remaining is attributed to the logical OR module.
+There is no direct measurement of the logical OR deadtime, but the effect of the logical OR module is quite straightforward and can be calculated analytically.
+The difference between the simulation and the analytic results can be used to estimate the uncertainty of the OR deadtime.